-Don’t forget Doug has his long range forecast going into December right below the 7 Day forecast.
+Don’t forget that Doug has his long-range forecast based on his pattern out into late January below the 7 day forecast.

 So how did all of this start?
 Throughout elementary, middle and high school, Bryan Busby (Chief KMBC, Kansas City, MO) and I hung out on numerous occasions down at the station.
 Bryan is my mentor, he is the one who pushed me in this field and actually got my very first job at Cable 6 News in Lawrence, Ks.
 Bryan showed me all of his forecasting theories on how the atmosphere worked.
 As an elementary and middle school kid, this didn’t make the greatest sense but it stuck with me over the years.
 Some of his forecasting techniques, Bryan shared with me what he called “The Pendulum Theory.”
 Simply put, Bryan noticed as the atmospheric conditions were way out of line with normal, temperatures would “swing” back just as severely in the opposite direction.
 In the process, strong storms would proceed the change.
 That stuck with me as I entered college to furthered my study in the science.
 When I was in college, I noticed a recurring pattern.
 I didn’t know what I had found at that point in time, but it ended up being a ground breaking technology that I use today for long range forecasting.
 The pattern sets up each and every year from late August through September 20th.
 The pattern is completely set by about September 20th.
 The pattern is how storm systems will react.
 In the pattern, there is a recurring cycle that takes place.
 The cycle length can be from 40 up to 65 days long.
 If we look at this past years cycle, it is about 48 days long.
 That means today’s weather is similar to 48 days ago and 48 days from now.
 However, the new cycle is now in place, we have a whole new year of a new weather pattern.
 I have been working on this pattern since 1999 in college when I noticed a snowstorm in Lawrence, KS had an odd look to it.
 We had another snowstorm about two months later that had that same odd look to it.
 A couple months later we had a severe weather outbreak that again had that same odd look.
 It was the pattern that gave it that odd look, but the cycle that spread these storms out equally.
 Since that point in time, I have been working on this pattern and find something new each and every year.